 What is Gabapentin?

-Gabapentin is a controlled substance that falls under the drug family of Gabapentinoids or anticonvulsants.
+Gabapentin is a controlled substance that falls under the drug family of Gabapentinoids or anticonvulsants, similar to Lyrica.
 They are used to suppress the nerve signals within a patient’s GABA neurotransmitter to create a calming euphoric feeling and to reduce nerve misfires which cause seizures.
 They do not affect the same receptors typically manipulated by other drugs that are prone to abuse such as opioids and benzodiazepines.
 Because of this Gabapentin is considered less likely to cause an addiction, however, it is still possible especially since it is often combined with other drugs to increase their effects.